ICAS Audit and Assurance Panel

 - Other assurance engagements

-The committee also undertakes proactive work on areas of audit and assurance where it has the opportunity to influence standard-setting bodies, for example, the International Auditing and Assurance Standards Board (IAASB) and the Financial Reporting Council (FRC).
+The panel also undertakes proactive work on areas of audit and assurance where it has the opportunity to influence standard-setting bodies, for example, the International Auditing and Assurance Standards Board (IAASB) and the Financial Reporting Council (FRC).

-In discharging its remit, the committee serves the interests of both the public and ICAS members.
+In discharging its remit, the panel serves the interests of both the public and ICAS members.
 The public interest generally equates with the members’ interest over the longer term.
 On the rare occasion where there is a conflict between the public interest and that of members the public interest is paramount.

 Alex Tait (Convener)